nittin-cz/xperience-by-kentico-aira-unified/README.md

 ## Full Instructions

-To activate the communication of Aira Unified app with the Aira service, you need to request an activation key.
+To activate the communication of the Aira Unified app with the Aira service, you need to request an activation key.
 Please contact us at productmanagement@xperience.io for more information.

 Follow the steps below to add the Aira Unified app to your Xperience project.